 Divorce And Separation Causes Anxiety, Behavioral, And Emotional Changes In Children

 When you and your spouse separate, it has emotional and mental fallout for your kids too.
 Children experience a sense of loss, anxiety, fear of abandonment, anger, and even guilt that they may somehow be responsible.1 From stranger anxiety to irritability and anxiety in smaller kids to slipping grades and behavioral issues in teens, every age group handles divorce differently.
 It isn’t going to be easy, but, fortunately, there’s plenty you can do to make it less painful.
-Start with some simple but effective steps that’ll help you approach the situation better.
+Start with some simple but effective steps

 1. Explain What Is Happening